 Do this: Choose a qualified technology partner that, in addition to a user-friendly platform, offers training in using the tool and guidance for planning the whole project.
 Be bold and ask to see how the automation chains are done in practice and evaluate whether you as a marketer can master the tool.
 Never sacrifice usability for fancy features in the tool.
 Always get truly familiar with the tool before you commit to it.

-Guide: Marketing Automation in a Nutshell
+Guide: Marketing Automation for beginners

 Are you interested in marketing automation but just don't know where to begin?
 To relieve you of your troubles, we have created an informative guide about marketing automation to demonstrate its possibilities.
 Download it from below.